Spin(7) metrics from K\"ahler Geometry

 is closed, since $d(H^{1/2}s^{1/3}\Om)=0$, and by definition is invariant on the leaves of the foliation generated by holomorphic vector field $U-iJU$ and thus passes to the K\"ahler quotient $M^4$.
 It is now easy to see that the curvature forms are equivalently given by

-\textbf{A remark on integrality and anti-instantons.} Although $\om_2$ and $\om_3$ do not generally define integral classes in $H^2(M,\mathbb{R})$ this is nonetheless always true locally.
-In what follows we shall assume that the classes are indeed integral and the reader is welcome to interpret the results as always valid in a suitable open set.
-In the case when $M^4$ is compact then, from Kodaira's classification of complex surfaces, $M$ is either a torus $\mathbb{T}^4$ or a K3 surface with
+\textbf{A remark on integrality and anti-instantons.} Although $\om_2$ and $\om_3$ do not generally define integral classes in $H^2(M,\mathbb{R})$ this is nonetheless always true locally (say on a small ball).
+For the rest of this paper we shall always assume that the classes are indeed integral and the reader is welcome to interpret the results as always valid in a suitable open set.
+In the situation when $M^4$ is compact then, from the Enriques-Kodaira classification of complex surfaces cf. \cite[Chap. $7$]{Barth}, $M^4$ is either a torus $\mathbb{T}^4$ or a $K3$ surface with

+The latter condition implies that the $K3$ surface has maximal Picard rank cf. \cite[($2.15$)]{Aspinwall2005} and \cite[Pg. $325$]{Barth}.
 In particular, our assumption implies that the connection forms $\xi$ and $\eta $ are abelian \textit{anti-instantons}.

 Thus, condition (\ref{integralcondition}) now becomes equivalent to solving the non-linear ODE:

 for $A \in \mathbb{Z}$.
 The solution is implicitly given by